 CONSISTENCY IN THE DRAFT

-Since the first Big 12 baseball season in 1997, Texas Tech is one of only three programs in the conference to have at least one player drafted in the top 14 rounds of the draft every season.
-The Red Raiders join Oklahoma State and Texas A&M as the only programs that have had a top-14 round pick every year since 1997.
+Since the first Big 12 baseball season in 1997, Texas Tech is the only program in the conference to have at least one player drafted in the top 14 rounds every season.
+The only other program to do this was former league member Texas A&M (1997-2012).

 HIGHEST DRAFTED RED RAIDER - DONALD HARRIS (1ST ROUND, 5TH OVERALL - 1989)

 Former Red Raider and Texas Rangers outfielder Donald Harris is the highest drafted Texas Tech player as Harris was selected fifth overall in the 1989 MLB Draft by Texas.
-Harris is the only first-rounder in Texas Tech history while 18 Red Raiders have gone in the top five rounds.
-Seven Tech players have been selected in the top 100 overall picks, including 2010 second-round draft pick Chad Bettis (Colorado Rockies - 2nd round, No. 76 overall).
+Harris and CF Barrett Barnes (2012 - 45th overall pick) are the only Red Raiders in school history to be selected in the first or supplemental first round while 19 Red Raiders have gone in the top five rounds.
+Eight Tech players have been selected in the top 100 overall picks, including 2010 second-round draft pick Chad Bettis (Colorado Rockies - 2nd round, No. 76 overall).